v1993/linuxmotehook2/README.md

 ## Current features

-* Support for Wiimotes and Nunchucks
+* Support for Wiimotes, Nunchucks, Classic and Pro Controllers
-* Support for calibration of gyro and nunchuck stick
+* Support for calibration of gyro and sticks
 * Support for buttons/sticks as well as motion
 * Support for changing device orientation